HSBC profits to gain from cuts to bad debts, costs

 HSBC is also one of more than a dozen banks under scrutiny in the Libor global interest rate-rigging scandal that has put the industry's culture and standards under fire.

-Chairman Douglas Flint on Monday will appear before UK MPs investigating standards.
-He will appear alongside new Barclays (BARC.L) CEO Antony Jenkins and Santander UK (SAN.MC) boss Ana Botin at 4:00 p.m.
-British time.
+Chairman Douglas Flint on Monday will appear before UK lawmakers investigating standards.
+He will appear alongside new Barclays CEO Antony Jenkins and Santander UK boss Ana Botin at 1600 GMT.